Heerozh/spectre/README.md

 Get the adjusted historical prices matrix which columns is all assets.

 If global filter is setted, all unfiltered assets from `start_time` to `end_time` will be included.

+### FactorEngine.test_lookahead_bias

+`engine.test_lookahead_bias(start_time, end_time)`

+Run the engine to test if there is a lookahead bias.

+Fill random values to second half of the ohlcv data, and then check if there are differences between the two runs in the first half.

 ## Built-in Technical Indicator Factors list